PanderMusubi/geoipblock/README.md

 This manual has not have a workaround for the database issue, but contributing a workaround is welcome.

+## Debian 12 Bookworm

+This distribution offers xtables-addons 3.23.
+However, this distribution has not yet been released.

 ## Debian 11 Bullseye

 This distribution offers xtables-addons 3.13.
 Install software packages with